 They expect everyone to like them by using charm

 Fair-weather friends are the ones you see that you know from previous chapters of your life who, all of a sudden, take an interest in you and use their charm to get you to like them.
 Understand, you get to see the true character and colors of people who say they care about when things get rough.
 When everything has gone tits up in life.
-Using an excessive amount of charm and flattery can signal a variety of negative things such as inner conflict, low self-esteem, maliciousness, jealousy, etc. For example, at one of my previous jobs at Health Advocate, I came across dozens of new coworkers who would try and charm me into being their friend.
+Using an excessive amount of charm and flattery can signal a variety of negative things such as internal conflict, low self-esteem, maliciousness, jealousy, etc. For example, at one of my previous jobs, I came across dozens of new coworkers who would try and charm me into being their friend.
 They would smile at me from across the office out of the blue, or have a casual conversation with someone and glance at me and smile, or come up to me and say hi in an overly excited way.
 It all struck me as innately strange and warning signals would alarm in my head.
 If you want to make a new friend without being an opportunist just be normal and treat them normally.
 Simple.
 Say hi, and have a casual conversation like you would any other Joe Blow.
 Don’t overly charm people because then you look like a creep.

 They judge you from a distance when the charm doesn’t work

 People who have been rejected when the charm technique doesn’t work will then judge you and watch you from a distance.
 This is the “hater” phase.
 Once they start doing this they wait and prey on your mistakes so they can quietly scrutinize them.
 This is because fair-weather people are insecure opportunists who try to use other people to advance their agendas.
 They don’t really like you, they like the idea they have of you.
 There’s no unconditional love there, just greed and selfishness.

 They might already understand they are not a true friend but act like a buddy anyway